ericallam/docrails/guides/source/working_with_javascript_in_rails.md

 After reading this guide, you will know:

 * How to use Rails without the need for a Node.js, Yarn, or a JavaScript bundler.
-* How to create a new Rails application using import maps, esbuild, rollup, or webpack to bundle your JavaScript.
+* How to create a new Rails application using import maps, bun, esbuild, rollup, or webpack to bundle your JavaScript.
 * What Turbo is, and how to use it.
 * How to use the Turbo HTML helpers provided by Rails.